mstksg/inCode/copy/entries/fc-statements.md

 This is only a small subset of what you can do with "statements as data".
 In fact, there are many frameworks that completely abstract over statements entirely.
 For example, you can "construct" a system declaratively using a simple DSL, and never even worry about statements or IO.
+You can specify an *entire program*, with a full description of its interactions, without ever even *touching* the IO type.
 The DSL might provide you with a way to specify a high-level overlook of your program in simple terms.
-The DSL might be abstracting/wrapping over *extremely complex* IO actions, and all you ever see is the simple API.
+The DSL might be abstracting/wrapping over *complex* IO actions, and all you ever see is the simple API.

 And then, you might have a function: `DSL -> IO ()`.
 Construct the elaborate high-level thing in simple terms...and then, at the end, *convert it to an `IO ()` object*.
 That you can copy, or clone, or throw into a function, or do *anything* we just mentioned here!

+If that DSL is your entire program, then you also have certain guarantees about what IO your program can even do, if the DSL library forbids users from mixing in arbitrary IO.

 Execution
 ---------